The Aaronic Blessing (Hebrew, English, and Transliteration) (Numbers 6:22-27)

 There are some requirements for doing the Aaronic Blessing:

 1) In Hebrew (Deut 27:11-26 and Joshua 8:33-35)

 4) Pronouncing the Name of Adonai (Num 6:27 and Deut 12:5)

 6) In high voice (Num 6 and Psalms 113:4)

-It is common for whomever is reciting the blessing to make their hands resemble the hebrew letter shin representing one of the hebrew word (Shim) of the word – Shaddai.
+It is common for whoever is reciting the blessing to make their hands resemble the Hebrew letter shin representing one of the Hebrew word (Shim) of the word – Shaddai.
 Sephardim have a completely different tradition.
 They raise their hands above their heads and separate all their fingers.